AlexLupo5/CSC212-Term-Project/README.md

    brew install sfml
     ```

   SFML will then be installed on your computer

 **Windows:**

-You can find the SFML official instructions on their website located [here](https://www.sfml-dev.org/tutorials/2.6/).
+You can find the SFML official instructions on there website located [here](https://www.sfml-dev.org/tutorials/2.6/).

-Basic installation instructions are provided below.
+Below will be provided basic instructions on install

 1. First navigate to the SFML download page [here](https://www.sfml-dev.org/download/sfml/2.6.1/)
 2. The first thing to do on the webpage is to download this WinLibs MSVCRT 13.1.0 (64-bit)